 Dudhwa National Park

 Dudhwa National Park Safari is considered a "must see" for any new visitor.
 From dense forests and mosaic grasslands, the landscape of the Dudhwa National Park is different in the form of wildlife populations.
 The Dudhwa National Park is a national park in the Terai of Uttar Pradesh, India, and covers an area of 490.3 km².
 It shares the north-eastern boundary with Nepal, which is defined to a large extent by the Mohana River.
 The Terai area is accepted as the most endangered ecosystem throughout the world.
-Due to the Tiger Reserve since 1879, the region of Dudhwa became a popular national park during 1977.
+Due to the Tiger Reserve since 1879, the region of Dudhwa became a popular national park in 1977.
 Presently, the park is a part of the 'Project Tiger' to conserve tigers.
 In the year 1987, the park was turned into a Tiger Reserve.

 Area: 1,270 km²